• Brennan Schaffner (he/him)

 • Spoke about my work with a journalist from The Wall Street Journal. [article]

-• Accepted as panelist for CHI ’23: Emerging Transdisciplinary Perspectives to Confront Dark Patterns
+• Panelist for CHI ’23: Emerging Transdisciplinary Perspectives to Confront Dark Patterns

 • CSCW ’23 paper picked up by UChicago news.